Dr. Muhammad Elrabaa

 PhD Electrical & Computer Engineering, University of Waterloo, CANADA,1995

 Sept.
-2001 - to present: Associate Professor, Computer Engineering Dept., King Fahd University of Petroleum & Minerals
+2001 - to present: Assistant, then Associate, then Full Professor, Computer Engineering Dept., King Fahd University of Petroleum & Minerals

 Taught many courses (both grad and undergrad) in areas of Logic Design, VLSI, Design, Modeling, and Synthesis of Digital systems using Hardware Description Languages, Senior Projects, Fundamentals of Computer Eng.
 Designs, etc.

 Sept.
 1998 – August 2001: Assistant Professor, Electrical Eng.
 Dept., UAE University

 Designed, simulated, and tested digital circuits, analog circuits, and mixed digital-analog circuits.
 This involved working in a team as well as supervising others.

 Sept.
 1989 - Sept.
 1995: Research Assistant, University of Waterloo, Waterloo, Ontario, CANADA

 Conducted research on digital BiCMOS, communication, and Memory circuits.
 This included the design, simulations, and testing of a large variety of circuits.

 May 1990 - Dec.
 1994: Teaching Assistant, University of Waterloo